Opensource-Waves/Waves-API/README.md

 # Waves-API
-Api for the main repository
+Api for the waves client repository